wotbrew/lambit/README.md

 #Pattern Matching and Destructuring

-We have are able to do destructuring matches in C# by using 'match' values, which can be composed together to form a kind of ad-hoc pattern match expression.
+We are able to do destructuring matches in C# by using 'match' values, which can be composed together to form a kind of ad-hoc pattern match expression.

 Examples for lists:
 ```csharp